Information Security Policy

 1. Intellectual Property Rights

-a.
-Intellectual Property that is created for Skycore by its employees is property of Skycore unless otherwise agreed upon by means of third party agreements or contracts.
+- Intellectual Property that is created for the company by its employees is property of Skycore unless otherwise agreed upon by means of third-party agreements or contracts.